nanoy42/django-voting-app/docs/installation_migration.rst

 They should also be run whenever new migrations appears.
 Migrations can come from :

 * migrations from django
-* migrations from other dependencies (djanog-modeltranslations for instance)
+* migrations from other dependencies (django-modeltranslations for instance)
 * internal migrations.

 Migrations should be run when migrating to